syarul/keet/docs/hello_world.md

 ## Updating a State

-To update a state we write a method in our class Expression that accept an argument.
+To update a state write a method in our class Expression that accept an argument.

 ```js
 import Keet from 'keet'